jotak/game-of-stacks/README.md

 - Docker builds: more layered build (no fat jar)
 - Improve kafka deployment (would be better without shell scripts & curl)
+- Arrow
+- Bow need to be "taken" when a hero uses it?

 Next steps:
 - Have a blocking i/o catapult?